 I don’t live under any misconception that an emoji will solve the world’s communication problems.
 Future studies of how MOSQUITO is included in messages on the internet will help us to understand if and how it’s used and what benefits it microbe might truly bestow.
 We don’t have any data yet so everything is based on feelz.

-- Fixed erro in date of rejection
+- Fixed error in the date of rejection